Historical Panorama of Alabama Agriculture: Background

-Planning

-Davis and other Alabama Extension administrators apparently invested full confidence in Walker's artist abilities.
+Production

 In an "Informal Report on Alabama Pageant of Agriculture Exhibit" submitted to Davis in May 1939, the project was described as being "in good hands" and was predicted to be "unusually successful."
-Moreover, Extension employees dispatched to Mobile to consult with Walker reported to Davis that they were confident that panorama would "present Alabama agriculture in a most interesting way" and that "the entire series, especially if they are properly interpreted, should make a very strong impression on those who see it."
+Extension employees dispatched to Mobile to consult with Walker reported to Davis that they were confident that panorama would "present Alabama agriculture in a most interesting way" and that "the entire series, especially if they are properly interpreted, should make a very strong impression on those who see it."

 Alabama Extension project planners also were impressed with the price associated with the commission.
 The sponsors reasoned that with the WPA underwriting, they were getting a series of murals with a market value of $6,000 for "approximately the cost of materials involved."

-Even so, these planners were unwilling to defer solely to Walker's talents and exercised creative oversight throughout the course of the project.
-Davis and other Alabama Extension employees involved with the project expressed concerns about historical accuracy, however inaccurate some of their historical views may have been.
-For example, in a letter dated April 18, 1939, Alabama Extension Agricultural Editor Donald Robertson instructed the Walker to replace the male depicted in a proposed sketch about Native American agricultural life with a female, because "according to Indian Legend, the women did most of the field work while the men did the hunting and 'took life easy.'"

-Along with other detailed suggestions, Robertson also suggested another picture that would depict "the arrival of women folks on the farm and perhaps one or two children to show the beginning of a well-rounded farm family."
+The planners were unwilling to defer solely to Walker's talents and exercised creative oversight throughout the course of the project.
+Davis and other Alabama Extension employees involved with the project expressed concerns about historical accuracy.
+For example, in a letter dated April 18, 1939, Alabama Extension Agricultural Editor Donald Robertson instructed Walker to replace the male depicted in a proposed sketch about Native American agricultural life with a female, because "according to Indian Legend, the women did most of the field work while the men did the hunting and 'took life easy.'"
+Robertson also suggested another picture that would depict "the arrival of women folks on the farm and perhaps one or two children to show the beginning of a well-rounded farm family."

-Walker probably never expected the level of intense scrutiny from Auburn that would accompany design and planning of the murals and the supporting exhibits.
-Not only Walker's Extension Service sponsors but also U.S. Department of Agriculture employees became intimately involved in the planning, offering detailed instructions even for the selection and placement of the objects for display in the foreground of the murals.
+Walker's Extension Service sponsors and U.S. Department of Agriculture employees became intimately involved in the planning, offering detailed instructions even for the selection and placement of the objects for display in the foreground of the murals.
 For example, each mural was to have a drapery border and a table in front of it filled with produce, farm implements, or household items that would complete the artwork.